-Here are 6 alternative funding options for your small business, most of them do not require any collateral nor do they require you to have a high personal credit score.
+Here are 6 alternative funding options for your small business; most do not require any collateral, nor do they require you to have a high personal credit score.

-As a small business owner, situations in which you will need immediate funding solution are bound to arise.
-This is usually experienced when you are just starting out in the business world.
+As a small business owner, situations in which you will need immediate funding solutions are bound to arise.
+This is usually experienced when starting out in the business world.

 However, most banks and other financial institutions are not always interested in providing help for small business owners.

 So, what can you do if you find yourself in this situation?

 You Might Also Like: The Top 15 Small Business Challenges and How to Navigate Them

 Many small businesses thrust unceremoniously into financial problems have utilized non-traditional business loans and business credit.

 While these sources may not be ideal for every type of business, they are viable options that will keep your business moving in the right direction.

 The following options can also be explored if you are unqualified for a bank loan or bank line of credit: